roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 chmod +x gcloud_build_image
 ```

 3. Run the script to build the service into a new container image, which gets uploaded to the Container Registry.
-Make sure to specify the `config ID` and `host name` you noted at the end of the last section.
+Make sure to specify the `host name`, and the `config ID` you noted at the end of the last section.

 ```
 ./gcloud_build_image -s hostNameHere \